playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 - `@UserOrThing--`: A way to remove a point from a user or thing
 - `@PointsRUs leaderboard`: A flat list of the items/people with points

 Each of these messages will prompt the bot to respond with a message in the same channel.
-Ideally we'd use a database to store score for long-term projects, but for the interim, let's use in-memory storage for an MVP of the interactivity we're hoping for.
+Ideally we'd use a database to store score for long-term projects, but for now, let's use in-memory storage for an MVP of the interactivity we're hoping for.

 ## Setup {#interactive-bot-setup}

 First and foremost, something you'll need to do is add a new OAuth permission to enable the functionality for the bot to write to the channel.
 Go into the dashboard and go to the "OAuth & Permissions" tab.
 The second section of the screen should be called "Scopes", where you can add the `chat:write:bot` permission.
 ![The permissions searching for "chat" which shows that "chat:write:bot" permission we need to add](./chat_write_bot_oauth.png)

-After enabling the new Oauth permission, you'll need to reinstall your app.
+After enabling the new OAuth permission, you'll need to reinstall your app.
 This is because you're changing the permissions of your apps and you need to accept the new permissions when you reinstall the app.
-If you scroll to the top of the same OAuth page, you should see a `Reinstall App` button that will help you do this easily
+If you scroll to the top of the same OAuth page, you should see a `Reinstall App` button that will help you do this easily.

 ![The top of the "OAuth & Permissions" screen that shows that access token and the "Reinstall app" button](./oauth_tokens.png)